tetsufmbio/taxontree/docs/README.md

 TaxOnTree also annotates those nodes that represent duplication events.
 To evidence them, go to the *Node shapes*, on FigTree side menu, and choose *dup* on *Size by* parameter.
 Set also an appropriate value for *Max size* (i.e. 6) and *Min size* (i.e. 0) parameters.

 <img src="/img/taxontree_figtree4.png" width=650px/>

+**Figure 8**: Steps on FigTree to evidence duplication nodes on the tree.

 ## 6. Advanced topics